-The Board of Directors recommends you vote FOR proposals 1, 2 For Against Abstain П Against Abstain To amend Vical's restated certificate of incorporation, as amended, to effect a reverse split of Vical's common anieriues, to effect a reverse spin of vicas cominion stock at a ratio in the range of between 1-for-[] to 1-for-[] (the "Reverse Split"), inclusive, with such ratio to be mutually agreed by Vical and Brickell Biotech, Inc. ("Brickell") to be effected by Vical immediately prior to the To approve an adjournment of the Special Meeting, if necessary, if a quorum is present, to solicit additional proxies if there are not sufficient votes in favor of Proposal Nos.
+The Board of Directors recommends you vote FOR proposals 1, 2 For Against Abstain П Against Abstain To amend Vical's restated certificate of incorporation, as amended, to effect a reverse split of Vical's common stock at a ratio in the range of between 1-for-5 to 1-for-15 To approve a postponement or an adjournment of the Special Meeting, if necessary, to solicit additional (the "Reverse Split"), inclusive, with such ratio to be mutually agreed by Vical and Brickell Biotech, Inc. ("Brickell") to be effected by Vical immediately prior to the proxies if there are not sufficient votes in favor of Proposal Nos.
 1 or 2 described above at the time of the Special Meeting. effective time of the Merger, as contemplated by that certain Agreement and Plan of Merger and Reorganization, dated June 2, 2019, by and among Vical, Victory Subsidiary, Inc. and Brickell (the "Merger Agreement").
-NOTE: Such other business as may properly come before the meeting or any adjournment thereo To approve the consummation of a change of control of Vical resulting from the Merger and the other transactions and actions contemplated by the Merger Agreement, including the Reverse Split and the financing contemplated by that certain Funding Agreement between Brickell and NovaQuest Co-Investment Fund X, L.P. pursuant to the Nasdaq rules, as contemplated by the For address change/comments, mark here. П (see reverse for instructions) Yes No Please indicate if you plan to attend this meeting Investor Address Line 1 Investor Address Line 2 Investor Address Line 3 Investor Address Line 4 Investor Address Line 5 John Sample Please sign exactly as your name(s) appear(s) hereon.
+NOTE: Such other business as may properly come before the meeting or any postponement or adjournment thereof To approve the consummation of a change of control of Vical resulting from the Merger and the other transactions and actions contemplated by the Merger Agreement, including the Reverse Split and the financing contemplated by that certain Funding Agreement between Brickell and NovaQuest Co-Investment Fund X, L.P. pursuant to the Nasdaq rules, as contemplated by the For address change/comments, mark here. П (see reverse for instructions) Yes No Please indicate if you plan to attend this meeting Investor Address Line 1 Investor Address Line 2 Investor Address Line 3 Investor Address Line 4 Investor Address Line 5 John Sample Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name, by authorized 1234 ANYWHERE STREET ANY CITY, ON A1A 1A1 officer.
 SHARES Signature [PLEASE SIGN WITHIN BOX] JOB# CUSIP# Signature (Joint Owners) Date Date SEQUENCE #

-Important Notice Regarding the Availability of Proxy Materials for the Special Meeting: The Proxy Statement is available at www.proxyvote.com VICAL INCORPORATED Special Meeting of Shareholders [●], 2019 8:00 AM This proxy is solicited by the Board of Directors The shareholder(s) hereby appoint(s) Vijay B. Samant and Anthony A. Ramos, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common stock of VICAL INCORPORATED that the shareholder(s) is/are entitled to vote at the Special Meeting of shareholder(s) to be held at 4401 Eastgate Mall, San Diego, California, 92121, at 8:00 AM, PST on [●], 2019, or any adjournment or postponement thereof and instructs said proxies to vote as indicated on the reverse side.
+Important Notice Regarding the Availability of Proxy Materials for the Special Meeting: The Proxy Statement is available at www.proxyvote.com VICAL INCORPORATED Special Meeting of Stockholders August 30, 2019 8:00 AM This proxy is solicited by the Board of Directors The shareholder(s) hereby appoint(s) Vijay B. Samant and Anthony A. Ramos, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of VICAL INCORPORATED that the stockholder(s) is/are entitled to vote at the Special Meeting of stockholder(s) to be held at 4401 Eastgate Mall, San Diego, California, 92121, at 8:00 AM, PST on 8/30/2019, or any adjournment or postponement thereof and instructs said proxies to vote as indicated on the reverse side.
 This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.
 Address change/comments: (If you noted any Address Changes and/or Comments above, please mark corresponding box on the reverse side.)
 Continued and to be signed on reverse side